tailor-cms/xt/docs/server-package.md

 user state.
 In case you want to pass data to the `beforeDisplay` hook from the `onUserInteraction` hook, simply return the `transientState` property containing the data (alongside `updateDisplayState` flag).
-This will be injected into `displaySystemContext` for you upon the `beforeDisplay` hook call.
+This will be injected into the `displaySystemContext` for you upon the `beforeDisplay` hook call.

 ### Mocking `end-user` system state persistance and handling